-▶ Before rotating the seats in the pitched vehicle, always apply the handbrake.
+▷ Before rotating the seats in the pitched vehicle, always apply the handbrake

-➤ The driver's seat and the front passenger's seat are part of the base vehicle.
-The adjustment of the seats is described in the instruction manual of the base vehicle.
+➤ The driver's and front passenger's seat are a part of the base vehicle, depending on model and vehicle equipment.
+In this case the adjustment of the seats is described in the operating instructions of the base vehicle.